robbert-harms/MDT/docs/_dynamic_modules/cascade_models.rst

 In this extended example we still automatically initialize the S0 compartment and additionally initialize a lot more parameters.
 These ``inits`` should be read as: "When optimizing CHARMED_r3, take from the previous model fit the 'Stick0.theta' results and use that to initialize the 'Tensor.theta' parameter.
-Then, take the 'Stick0.phi results and use that to initialize the 'Tensor.phi' parameter, then ... and so forth ...".
+Then, take the 'Stick0.phi results and use that to initialize the 'Tensor.phi' parameter, then ..., and so forth."
+For the exact specification syntax, please see below.

 Parameter fixations